 - a.
 Mature cutblocks in the Coast Area containing more than one conventional harvest method will receive a prorated benchmark.
 The benchmark will be based on the actual harvest method areas within a waste assessment area. - b.
-For cutting authorities that: - i. require an appraisal data submission, the benchmark will be based on: - 1. the areas from the initial appraisal data submission when the post harvest condition of the cutblock matches this submission, or - 2. the areas listed in a professional certification, or - 3. the areas listed within the post harvest appraisal data submission as outlined in the Coast Appraisal Manual (as available).
+The benchmark will be calculated as follows and rounded to the nearest whole number: